joshuaavalon/fastify-plugins/packages/swagger/README.md

 # @joshuaavalon/fastify-plugin-swagger

+It uses [@fastify/swagger] for generating OpenAPI 3.0 JSON and [@scalar/fastify-api-reference] for the web interface.

 ## Getting Started

 > This is a ESM only module.
 You must be using ESM in order to use this.